abdulloooh/wa-link/README.md

 ### **For messaging saved and unsaved numbers:**

-- Input the whatsapp phonu number you want the link for
+- Input the whatsapp phone number you want the link for
 - Input pre-written message for customers to chat you up (if applicable)
 - Click Generate
   > This will Generate a url and shortened url using [rebrandly API](rebrandly.com) if their is network connectivity or it will return the original generated url which can be short or long depending on your inputs.